The Shire of Upper Gascoyne boasts a number of renowned tourist attractions.

 Mt Augustus is the world's largest monocline and is visible from 100km away.
 It is 8km long, 3 km wide, 858 metres high and in total 1105 metres above sea level.

 Mount Augustus is one of the most spectacular solitary peaks of the world.
 It rises above a stoney, red sandplain of arid scrubland and is visible from the air for more than 160kms.
-The granite fromation is about 8km long, covers an area of 4,795 hectares and is estimated to be 1,750 million years old.
+The granite formation is about 8km long, covers an area of 4,795 hectares and is estimated to be 1,750 million years old.

 The area around Mount Augustus is the traditional lands of the Wajarri tribe.
 Burringurrah is the Wajarri name for Mount Augustus.